dmail-old/jsenv-core/cache/readme.md

-# cache/
+# cache

 This folder speed up things by caching many output such as polyfill builds or transpiled files.
-Most cache folders and files are ignored by .gitignore because this is dynamic content.
+Most content is ignored by .gitignore rules because it contains dynamic content.

 ## features.js

-Cached transpiled version of features.js. feature.js is transpiled because it uses template literals to be more readable.
+Cached version of features.js where template literals are transpiled to es3.